somecho/schemadef/README.md

 ## Installation
 Schemadef currently only has prebuilt binaries for Linux x86-64 platforms.
 However, building from source is relatively trivial.
 See [building from source](#building-from-source).
 To install, simply copy and paste this into your command line.
 You will need `sudo` because the script will copy the binary to `/usr/local/bin`.
+The script does not change or add any environment variables, neither does the binary create configuration files.
 ```sh
 sudo bash < <(curl -s https://raw.githubusercontent.com/somecho/schemadef/main/install.sh)
 ```